 Pesto, from the Latin root verb pestare to pound.
 According to dictionaries, pesto an Italian sauce, made especially of fresh basil leaves, pine nuts, garlic, Parmesan cheese and olive oil.
 Typically, pesto is stirred into hot pasta.

 To make arugula and cashew pesto, pulse everything in your trusty food processor.
-Make sure to lick the spatula because its sooo good!
+(Affiliate link.)
+You’ll want to lick the spatula because its sooo good!

 There is nothing typical about pesto in our gourmet foodie world.
-We pound pesto from cilantro, mint, broccoli and kale—just about any green veggie.
-Try replacing basil with spinach to satisfy your fresh pesto cravings in winter.
+We pound pesto from cilantro, mint, broccoli and kaleโjust about any green veggie.
+In the winter. when basil is not as easy to find as in the summer, replace the basil with spinach to satisfy your fresh pesto cravings.

-Creative cooks these days mash any crunchy nut we please into pesto, like the barely toasted walnuts in basil arugula pesto.
+Creative cooks these days mash any crunchy nut we please into pesto, like walnuts, in basil walnut pesto.
 A quick Google search will lead you to pesto made with pecans, pumpkin seeds, pistachios and almonds.
-I love the texture of the cashew component in today’s recipe.
+I love the texture of the cashew component in todayโs recipe.

-Make polenta in the microwave and spread it in a pan to cool.
+Make polenta the easy way in the microwave oven.
+Spread it in a baking sheet pan and let it cool.
 Or slice polenta rounds from a shelf-stable tube shaped roll.
+(Affiliate link.)

 More pesto recipes: